AVEVA/CONNECT-data-services-developer-docs/content/communities/community-setup.md

 1. <xref:community-manage-sds-permissions>

 	Regardless of whether you are creating or joining a community, you must manage permissions for data streams to allow user roles to share streams with the community.

+	**Note:** You can be a [Community Administrator](xref:ccRoles#community-administrators-preview) rather than a Tenant Administrator to complete this procedure.